SahajJain01/jira-dark-theme/README.md

 # Jira Dark Theme

 > Welcome to the dark side.
+Originally forked from radibit/jira-dark-theme

 ## Description

 Simple Chrome extension, that applies dark theme to Jira.
+Edited from the original so that it isn't as jenky in the new jira style.

 ## Installation